Jordan-Russo/shoprite-coupon-autoloader/README.md

    - **Firefox**:
      1. Open Firefox and go to `about:addons`.
      2. Click on the Gear Icon and press "Install add-on from File..."
+     2. Select the `manifest.json` file in the extension directory.

 3. **Usage**:
    1. Make sure you're logged in to shoprite.com